Benefit #1: Little Kids are Exposed to You as the Head Coach (Relationship Building)

 Benefit #3: It Increases the Chances of Getting Good Athletes Playing

-While it is possible for a girl to start a sport in middle school and have that be her primary sport, it just doesn’t happen that way very often today.
+While it is possible for a child to start a sport in middle school and have that be their primary sport, it just doesn’t happen that way very often.

-The truth is, if they are playing other sports for a few years before they ever pick up a baseball or softball, they are not very likely to play during high school.
+The truth is, if they are playing other sports for a few years before they ever try your sport, they are not very likely to play during high school.

 Benefit #4: Little Kids are Exposed to the “Big Kids” in Your Program (More Relationship Building)